Remembering Hawaiian Slack Key Master Cyril Pahinui

 Tyrus Wong: Chinese American Artist Broke Barriers, Reached Back Centuries to Create Bambi

-Heard on Voice of America – A look back at the inspiring legacy of Tyrus Wong, who’s best known for creating the look of the film “Bambi,” and passed away at the age of 106.
+Heard on Voice of America – A look back at the inspiring legacy of Tyrus Wong, who’s best known for creating the look of the film “Bambi.”
+He passed away at the age of 106.

 ‘Moana’ Making Waves Around Globe